linz/imagery/docs/usage.md

 # Get the link to the TIFF

-The STAC Catalog, https://linz-imagery.s3-ap-southeast-2.amazonaws.com/catalog.json, is the entry point of the LINZ imagery data.
+The STAC Catalog, https://nz-imagery.s3-ap-southeast-2.amazonaws.com/catalog.json, is the entry point of the LINZ imagery data.
 It points to the different STAC Collections representing a dataset.

-> **_Note:_** The files on our AWS S3 bucket `linz-imagery` can be accessible with a `s3` path `s3://linz-imagery` or a `https` URL `https://linz-imagery.s3-ap-southeast-2.amazonaws.com/`.
+> **_Note:_** The files on the AWS S3 bucket `nz-imagery` can be accessible with a `s3` path `s3://nz-imagery` or a `https` URL `https://nz-imagery.s3-ap-southeast-2.amazonaws.com/`.

 ## Manually navigate through the STAC Catalog to a get a TIFF